About the Journal

 Peer Review Process

-We double-blind review each article, unless part of a special issue reviewing process which may be double or triple reviewed but not blindly.
+We double-blind review each article, unless they are part of a special issue reviewing process which may be double or triple reviewed but not blind - by agreement with the editors.
 Submissions are judged by virtue of their original contribution to knowledge, rigour, neutral or justified perspective, interest and the quality of the writing.
 Articles are expected to be submitted without substantial spelling errors or inconsistencies in structure.
 Writing that is different, unusual, challenging and even strange is, of course, very welcome.

 Reviewers are recruited by virtue of their expertise and interest in the area of the article to be reviewed.